-The end of the year fast approaches and for one reason or another, some of us decide it's time for some new habits or changes in our lives.
+As another year starts anew, for one reason or another, some of us decide it's time for some new habits and life changes.

 We all tend to overindulge during the festive season, that much is definitely true.
 For that reason, most people tend to take up new year's resolutions related to food or drinking and try and cut down in the immediate aftermath of December.